-- The encounter with the Person is paramount; an effort is made to simplify the act of faith by which the presence of Christ is made real; - All her guidance is to avoid the tangle of meditation, the distraction of too much thinking; - The advice 'to look at him' is the center of her whole exposition.
-Her intention being to grasp his entire presence in this intuitive act.
+The encounter with the Person is paramount, thus, the effort to simplify the act of faith by which the presence of Christ is made real.
+All her guidance is to avoid the tangle of meditation, the distraction of too much thinking.
+The vocabulary she chooses is very effective: Christ is really present; one has only to 'look' or 'see him looking at us', and to accept that he speaks as a teacher.
+The advice 'to look at him' is the center of her whole exposition.
+Her intention being to grasp his entire presence in this intuitive act: "Turn your eyes and look at him", 'look at him on his way to Gethsemane ...look at him bound...or look at him burdened; and he must look at you ...'
+(W26, 4-5).

-The Center of her Whole Exposition

-Her concluding remarks in the Way of Perfection are the same:

-"Draw near to this good Master with strong determination to learn what he teaches you,

-& His Majesty will see to it that you turn out to be good disciples.

-He will not abandon you, if you do not abandon him...
+In her Life she impressed on beginners: "...it is good to reflect awhile and think about the pains Christ suffered...but one should not always weary oneself ... just remain in his presence with the intellect quiet...occupy himself in looking at Christ looking at him; he should speak to him, ask him for things, humble himself, and delight in the Lord's presence, remembering he is unworthy to be there.
+Whenever he can do this...he will derive great benefit..."
+(L 13, 22).
+Her concluding remarks in the Way of Perfection are the same: "Draw near to this good Master with strong determination to learn what he teaches you, and His Majesty will see to it that you turn out to be good disciples.
+He will not abandon you, if you do not abandon him..."
 (W 26, 10)

-In her Life she impressed on beginners:

-"...it is good to reflect awhile and think about the pains Christ suffered... but one should not always weary oneself ...

-just remain in his presence with the intellect quiet...

-occupy himself in looking at Christ looking at him;

-he should speak to him, ask him for things, humble himself, and delight in the Lord's presence, remembering he is unworthy to be there.

-Whenever he can do this... he will derive great benefit...

-(L13, 22)

-Entering into oneself: the second aspect of recollection

-"It is called recollection

-because

-the soul collects

-its powers

-& retires within itself

-with God"

-(W 28, 4)

-'Recollecting oneself' requires a twofold effort;

-First: letting go of the external, the sensory world;

-• Second: engaging in 'interior acts'.

-The Door is Prayer
+'Entering into oneself' is the second aspect of recollection.
+'Recollecting oneself' requires a twofold effort: letting go of the external, the sensory world; and engaging in 'interior acts'.
+"It is called recollection because the soul collects its powers and retires within itself with God" (W 28, 4).

-This is the starting point of the Interior Castle, the door to which is prayer

-To enter the castle is to pray;

-To continue into the castle is to progress through the various stages of prayer-the degrees by which prayer is intensified & purified.
+This is the starting point of the Interior Castle, the door of which is prayer.
+To enter the castle is to pray; to continue into the castle is to progress through the various stages of prayer, the degrees by which prayer is intensified and purified.

-- Teresa, a contemplative, was determined to develop in her disciples the powers most suited to penetrate the divine sphere; - The call to interior prayer is based on the conviction that our inner world is more spacious than the world around us; - The measure of any person is the depth of his inner life.
+Teresa, a contemplative, was determined to develop in her disciples the powers most suited to penetrate into the sphere of the divine.
+She was deeply convinced of man's inner riches.
+The call to interior prayer is based on the conviction that our inner world is more spacious than the whole world around us and that it is the person himself who matters the most when meeting and speaking with God.
+The measure of any person is the depth of his inner life.